sharkweekthings/plastek/README.md

  - Textures are missing for several Nat Prog pebbles.
 Reported to Dev.
  - While you are flying at high speeds (sprinting) -- you may encounter a rare-ish issue where server a single tick takes 40 seconds.
 This has been reported to several mod devs.
 This issue doesnt tend to occur when you are running on the ground.
+ - There may be some instance references of "Akashic Tome" in quests that should be changed to "Eccentric Tome".
+I don't recall which quests referenced the tome, so this will be updated on an 'as found' basis.